guettli/slow-boring-clear-fast/README.md

  Don't forget to add the option "We do nothing today.
 We postpone the decision and think about this again N days later".

+The slow-boring-clear-fast method tries to be very pragmatic.
+There are academic dicision making techniques which are much more formal.
+See [Decision-matrix method](https://en.wikipedia.org/wiki/Decision-matrix_method).
+But these methods are mostly too slow to actually create such a matrix ad-hoc during a meeting.

+Nevertheless creating a "matrix" makes sense.
+But filling a spreadsheet is too cumbersome.
+If needed, you can add criteria/aspects to each option.
+You can use [SWOT](https://en.wikipedia.org/wiki/SWOT_analysis) for every option (strengths, weaknesses, opportunities, and threats)

 ## List type 2: Steps